Emmaliind/DD2424-Project/README.md

 **Files:**
 ./Dataset: contains files with low-annotations and train-and-val-list used for organizing the data into appropriate directories.

+./data: 16 classes split into train-val-test sets used for developing model (the rest of the dataset was stored on Google Drive).

+main_model.ipynb: main source code for the model.
+Developed using Google Colab.

 organize_data: contains code for splitting data into train-val-test sets.
-./data: 16 classes split into train-val-test sets used for developing model (the rest of the dataset was stored on Google Drive). main.ipynb: main source code for the model.
-Developed using Google Colab.